 Pregnenolone is a steroid hormone that helps the body produce other hormones, such as testosterone and DHEA.
 Some people may use it as a supplement to increase testosterone levels.

 Ginseng is a popular natural supplement for treating ED.
-A 2021 study notes that it is effective for improving ED and reducing fatigue in individuals with prostate cancer.
+A 2021 study notes that it effectively improves ED and reduces fatigue in individuals with prostate cancer.
 In addition, research from 2018 compared several herbal dietary supplements for ED and found ginseng to be an effective herbal treatment.

 While there are several studies on the efficacy of many of ExtenZe’s ingredients, such as ginseng, yohimbine, and L-arginine, there are currently no trials or studies specifically investigating the effectiveness of this product.
 Additionally, ExtenZe has mixed reviews online, with some users reporting anecdotal benefits.

-However, the Food and Drug Administration (FDA) notes that it does not regulate male enhancement supplements and that taking them
+However, the FDA notes that it does not regulate male enhancement supplements and that taking them

 Some of ExtenZe’s ingredients may cause side effects.
-For example, yohimbe may cause anxiety, dizziness, drooling, bloating, rapid heart rate, headaches, and frequent urination.
-In addition, a 2021 study found an overdose with this substance may cause poisoning and even death.
+For example, Yohimbe may cause anxiety, dizziness, drooling, bloating, rapid heart rate, headaches, and frequent urination.
+In addition, a 2021 study found an overdose of this substance may cause poisoning and even death.

 For people who want better sexual performance, there are several FDA-approved medications for ED, including:

 - Sildenafil: This is the active ingredient in the popular ED medication Viagra.
 After consumption, sildenafil takes effect after 30–120 minutes.

 - Tadalafil: The active ingredient in Cialis.
 It takes longer to take effect than sildenafil but can remain effective for up to 36 hours.